riceissa/issarice.com/wiki/product-reviews.md

 me.
 After a month or so of using it, the mouse's scroll wheel started to not register some scrolls; it would occasionally "skip" a scroll.

+The mouse also leaves black markings on my mouse pad.

 Overall I wish I had done more research to find a better mouse.